SpamExperts/OrangeAssassin/docs/configuration.rst

     `X-Spam-` and the header string ill have any TAGS replaced with their values.
 For example::

-        all PAD-Report Checked with SpamPAD _SCORE_
+        add_header all PAD-Report Checked with SpamPAD _SCORE_

     Will add a new header to every message like::